Tutorial of pydefect

 13. Plot defect formation energies

-Here, we show how to plot the defect formation energies.
+Here, we demonstrate how to plot defect formation energies.

-The plot of the defect formation energies requires multiple information, namely the band edges, chemical potentials of the competing phases, and total energies of the perfect and defective supercells.
+Plotting defect formation energies requires multiple types of information: the band edges, chemical potentials of the competing phases, and the total energies of both perfect and defective supercells.

 pydefect dei -d *_*/ -pcr perfect/calc_results.json -u ../unitcell/unitcell.yaml -s ../cpd/standard_energies.yaml

-which creates the defect_energy_info.yaml files in defect directories.
-An example is shown as follows:
+This command generates the defect_energy_info.yaml files within each defect directory.
+An example is shown below:

 name: Va_O1